victoreeckh/Renewable_Energy_notes/pages/Biofuels.md

 				- All energy comes from the hydrogen ; all carbon comes from CO2
 				- Final product higher value than hydrogen?
 - ### Climate impacts
+	- Read slides
 - ### Biofuel policies and markets in the EU
 - ### Conclusions
+	- Strong growth in crop based biofuels between 2005 and 2010; markets have stagnated in the EU up to 2016 due to policy uncertainty; increasing again in recent years, with higher focus on waste & residues
+	- General blending with common (fossil) fuels most successful
+	- Various discussions in society - policies try to avoid side-effects
+	- GHG in focus => technological solutions (efficiency), feedstock type + land use / agriculture
+	- Further growth of biofuels to be expected / needed (IEA scenario); on medium to long term shift to long-distance transport (where electrification is more difficult)
+	- New technologies based on lignocellulose (more focus on residues), but market uptake needs acceleration
+	- Biorefinery technology in the future